replicantzk/monorepo/README.md

 - [k6](https://k6.io/docs/get-started/installation/)
 - [direnv](https://direnv.net)

-Depending on the component you are working on, you may only need a subset.
+Depending on the component you are working on, you may only need a subset of these.

 ### Setup